pravj/blog-repo/content/blog/on-effective-reviews-that-improve-quality-of-work.md

 Here is a framework I've been practicing to increase the effectiveness, that involves **asking the** **following three** **questions** **to the creator**.

-* Here, it's assumed that the main work is (or will get) done with the-progress-that's-being-reviewed and we're discussing how to get to a better level from here.
+* Here, it's assumed that the main work is done (or will get done) with the-progress-that's-being-reviewed and we're discussing how to get to a better level from here.
 * Also, it isn't recommended to ask them directly as a leading question.
 Doing so might not get the all right answers.

 ### Question-1: What do you not like about the approach?